 Club Treasurer: Elizabeth Berger

-The Monterey Intitute of International Studies (MIIS) Policy and Education Group (MPEG hereafter) seeks to conduct educational and relationship building events for the benefit of the Monterey community.
+The MIIS Policy and Education Group (MPEG hereafter) seeks to conduct educational and relationship building events for the benefit of the Monterey community.
 MPEG will provide exposure to MIIS students as community leaders and present MPEG members with opportunities to practice and develop their research, analysis, presentation, and social skills while progressing through their academic fields of study.
 MPEG also seeks to create a network of contacts that could potentially result in academic and/or professional prospects.

 President: Jens Wiik